jarrodmillman/pose-stats/description.md

 - **Workshop 3** will focus on statisticians working in Python.
 We will identify, through the previous meetings and a survey, statisticians who have developed additional open-source products that may benefit from a Statistical Python OSE.

-- **Workshop 4** will focus on a plan for developing the Phase II proposal including iidentify specific resources needed to create a sustainable infrastructure for the Statistical Python OSE.
+- **Workshop 4** will focus on a plan for developing the Phase II proposal including identifying specific resources needed to create a sustainable infrastructure for the Statistical Python OSE.

 ## Organization and Governance